 The Southeastern bat, Myotis austroriparius, and Evening bat, Nycticeius humeralis, also live in the structures.

-The colony of bats at the UF Bat House are therefore seen as being an excellent natural way of controlling the insect population in the local area and the colony are believed to consume over a ton of insects on a good night.
+The colony of bats at the UF Bat House is therefore seen as being an excellent natural way of controlling the insect population in the local area and the colony is believed to consume over a ton of insects on a good night.

 3 Interesting Facts About Brazilian Free-Tailed Bats

 - They are the official state bat of Oklahoma and Texas.

 - An image of a Mexican free-tailed bat is used for the Bacardi rum brand.

 - During WWII, the US experimented with a weapon known as a "bat bomb."
 The never-implemented plan was for bomb cases holding hibernating Brazilian free-tailed bats to be dropped at dawn over Japan.
 The bats would be released in mid-air and would then scatter and seek out shelter.
 Each bat would have an incendiary device attached to it, which would be set off by a timer, the idea being to simultaneously set off multiple fires across Japan.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.